 WUXGA stands for widescreen ultra extended graphics array and is a type of display resolution.
-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
+Resolution explains how many pixels a display has in width x height format (the more pixels, the sharper the image quality).
 WUXGA displays have a resolution of 1920 x 1200.

-There are a few monitors that offer WUXGA, which is a nice little step up from the most common resolution of 1920 x 1080, which is also known as Full High Definition (FHD) and sometimes 1080p or HD.
-That extra screen real estate means that you'll see more of your favorite documents and web pages without scrolling.
+Today's laptops mostly stick to 1080p or 4K resolution.
+On the other hand, there are a few PC monitors that offer WUXGA, which is a nice little step up from the most common resolution of 1080p.
+It's rate, but that extra screen real estate means that you'll see more of your favorite documents and web pages without scrolling.

 |5K||5120 x 2880|